 I love making things that don't yet exist, but ought to.
-I started by making pelvic / yoni steam stools in 2017 (since then have retired as there are now many of these on the market), then self-published my Menstrual Calendar Journal in 2018, and also offer organic Herbal Skin Care (snag my skin care goodies while you can-- I only make my products in small batches, run out quickly and make more when time allows!).
+I started by making pelvic / yoni steam stools in 2017 (since then have retired my stools), then self-published my Menstrual Calendar Journal in 2018, and also offer organic Herbal Skin Care (snag my skin care goodies while you can-- I only make my products in small batches, run out quickly and make more when time allows!).

-I'm currently enrolled in a 2-year teacher training program to become a certified Fertility Awareness and Sexual Health Educator recognized by AFAP, the Association of Fertility Awareness Professionals.
+I'm currently a student in a 2-year teacher training program to become a certified Fertility Awareness and Sexual Health Educator recognized by AFAP, the Association of Fertility Awareness Professionals.